RussellSpitzer/RussellSpitzer.github.io/_posts/2015-11-25-Folding-in-Spark-On-The-Edge.md

 This lets us know that when Spark is doing the fold it's actually doing multiple folds in parallel one within each task.
-This means the number of tasks created will adjust our answer when we do a non-commutitive operation like this particular count.
+This means the number of tasks created will adjust our answer when we do a non-commutative operation like this particular count.

 Here is an example:

 ```scala
 scala> sc.parallelize(1 to 10, 100).fold(0){ (acc,element) => acc +1}
 res15: Int = 100